aumartinez/mvc-php/README.md

 ```

-The code keeps "static" but with PHP, the Pageview will dynamically replace those keywords.
+The code keeps as "static" HTML but with PHP, the Pageview will dynamically replace those keywords.